hl2guide/better-mpv-config/README.md

     - OS: Windows 10 Pro 22H2

 ## What's New

+_Version 1.1.25 (Aug 13, 2023)_
+- Fixed all console messages and implemented stricter MPV pathing for HOME_PATH
+- Improved optional `input.conf` with quiet mode seeking and other minor changes
+- Disabled `hwdec` for the moment while MPV seems to enable it by default

 _Version 1.1.10 (May 23, 2023)_
 - HOTFIX: Fixed upscaler shaders to only apply to videos lower than 1080p